gregorwolf/SAP-NPM-API-collection/apis/hdi-deploy/README.md

 - `--version`: print version and exit
 - `-t, --trace`: enable tracing
+- `--use-hdb`: enable the "hdb" client to connect to the database instead of "@sap/hana-client"; by default "@sap/hana-client" is used
 - `--hana-client-trace`: enable tracing for the SAP HANA client; All interactions with the SAP HANA server will be traced which can lead to a large amount of trace information to be written
 - `--hana-client-packet-trace`: enable PACKET tracing for the SAP HANA client; Must only be used in combination with --hana-client-trace
 - `--[no-]verbose`: [don't] print detailed log messages to the console